TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 a post.

 **Avatar:** The avatar of the source is an image that is displayed in a circle alongside the source.
-This image must be inserted into the spreadsheet using the **Insert** menu at the top of the page on Google Sheets.
+The avatar image is _required_, and an error will be given if an avatar is not included for a source.
+The avatar image must be inserted into the spreadsheet using the **Insert** menu at the top of the page on Google Sheets.
 You must first select the cell where you want to insert the avatar image, and then select **Insert** -> **Image** -> **Image in cell**.
 If you do not use this procedure, then the application will not be able to find the image to use for the avatar.

-[I assume avatars are optional?
-Please clarify if they can be left blank.
-Also say something about file type and size]
+The avatar images support all standard image file types, however .png and .jpg images are recommended.
+If you wish to insert animated avatars into a game, then .gif files are also supported (However, they tend to have much higher file sizes than .png or .jpg images).
+Newer file types such as WEBP are supported on modern web-browsers, but they may not load correctly for participant's with older web-browsers.
+Additionally, it is good to refrain from uploading large images to reduce the amount of data that participants have to download.
+The avatars are only shown at small sizes, so any image size above 128 x 128 will be wasted.
+This corresponds to a file size of roughly 50 Kb, although with the compression of JPG and PNG they should be even smaller.

 <img src="screenshots/inserting-image.png" alt="How to insert an image" height="275"/>